 We hope you find it useful and enjoy using Appdome!

 About No-Code Anti-Reversing on Appdome

-Appdome’s Anti-Debugging counters and stunts static reverse-engineering efforts on your application.
+Appdome’s Anti-reversing counters and stunts static reverse-engineering efforts on your application.

 As mentioned earlier, Anti-Reversing gets added automatically to every application as part of the fusion process.
-So whether you chose to integrate with Intune, TOTALData Encryption or SSO with Okta, your fused app will be reverse-engineering proof.
+So whether you chose to integrate with Intune, TOTALData Encryption or SSO with Okta, your built app will be protected against malicious reverse-engineering attempts automatically.

 Anti-Reversing will do the following, depending on the platform:

 - iOS: All the selector references in the application’s main executable get obfuscated.
 This takes away one of the reverse engineers’ most useful tools – the cross-reference search.

 - Android: Any plaintext strings appearing in the DEX files (Java/Kotlin) will be obfuscated.

 These are the basic measures Appdome takes to make sure an attacker has to resort to other techniques such as tampering and debugging.
 Both of which are protected by Appdome’s Anti-Tampering and Anti-Debugging.
 This three-pronged defense gives an all-around effective hardening for your mobile app.

 In order to use Appdome’s no code implementation of Anti-Reversing, you’ll need: